AndreasFrenk/enigma_v2/README.md

 ## Summary
 Encryption:
 1. Configure the settings
-2. Download the settings
+2. Download the settings (or write them down)
 3. Type in your secret message
 4. Share your settings and your secret message

 Decryption:
-1. Upload the settings
+1. Upload the settings (or configure it yourself)
 2. Type in the decrypted message (or just copy and paste it)
 3. Read the secret message